-Many Pay Per Click (PPC) management agencies will have you believe that the paid search model for your online marketing campaign is the only way to go.
+Many Pay Per Click (PPC) management and digital marketing agencies will have you believe that the paid search model for your online marketing campaign is the only way to go.
 In my previous post on how Pay Per Click (PPC) and Search Engine Optimisation (SEO) should work together rather than as separate entities, I outlined a few reasons how PPC alone can effect your bottom line and have you and your company leaving money on the table.
 Today I am going to show you an example of how some companies are literally wasting their money by only concentrating on paid search.

 We have kindly been given permission from one of our clients to present the following data.
 Our client is the Carnegie Court Dublin Hotel.
 The Carnegie Court came to us a while back with a pretty standard request.
 They wanted to promote the hotel online in the most cost effective manner maintaining a positive ROI.
 The Carnegie Court had and still has affiliates, however they wanted to generate more bookings through their own website without having to pay any affiliate commissions.
 RedFly Marketing got to work.

 As part of their overall online marketing strategy, we created a Google adwords Pay Per Click campaign to gather conversion data and raw keyword data.
 With this data we were able to optimize their site for literally hundreds of long tail keywords that converted relatively easy.

 For example, we knew from our Google Adwords PPC data that the search term “accommodation swords dublin hotel” although having low volume, converted at 80% over a six month period.
 Using some simple SEO methods we were able to quickly and easily optimize the site for a number one position in the organic results for that term.
 That’s great, but as I mentioned, that search term as you can imagine has a very low volume.
 Do that one hundred times for search terms that you KNOW convert from testing with PPC and you have something pretty amazing.
 This is the idea behind long tail search engine optimisation.